massimiliano-leoni/massimiliano-leoni.github.io/README.md

 - Compared numerical outcomes to ICU observations to improve clinical understanding

 ## Key Findings
-- **Recirculation in a necessary evil** and not even optimal cannula placement can solve it
+- **Recirculation is a necessary evil** and not even optimal cannula placement can solve it
 - **Intrinsic limitations of ECMO design** impose upper bounds on achievable oxygenation

 ## Impact